AISLAB-sustech/Hybrid-TDOA-Calib/README.md

 ## Details
 - The first part in `real_main` computes TDOA-S and TDOA-M based on real-world audio in folder named "audio".
-- In the array named IFLYTEK M160C we use, the default output is microphone 0 as the first channel.
-However, we changed the audio output of microphone 0 to the last channel (sixth) and then output  `.wav` file.
 - My email: 11911918@mail.sustech.edu.cn.
 - link of the paper in arxiv: https://arxiv.org/abs/2403.05791.